avikodak/BengaluruStartupInterviews/README.md

 * For web service lovers, how do you design a RESTful service, not specific to any JAX-RS Library?
 * Design a system where you can provide suggestions to users for ecommerce based company?
 * How do you search tweets based on a hashtag ?
+* How do you implement coupons system in ecommerce ?

 ### WebDev Questions
 * What is HTTP?